alexkasema/alx-low_level_programming/0x00-hello_world/README.md

 A script that generates the assembly code of a C code and save it in an output file
 ## 3-name (gcc file -o name)
 A script that compiles a C file and creates an executable
+## 4-puts.c (use puts function)
+A C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line